IRAQ – The Trip

 NIMRUT

 is an ancient Assyrian city located 30 km south of Mosul.
 It was a major Assyrian city between approximately 1350 BC and 610 BC.
-The city is located in a strategic position 10 km north of the point that the river Tigris meets its tributary the Great Zab.
+The city is located in a strategic position 10 km north of the point where the river Tigris meets its tributary the Great Zab.
 The city covered an area of 360 hectares (890 acres).
 The ruins of the city were found within one kilometre of the modern-day Assyrian village of Noomanea.

 The artifacts from Nimrud were distributed amongst at least 76 museums worldwide (including 36 in the United States and 13 in the United Kingdom).